Academic Writing 2100-MON-ACWS

 Assessment criteria

-All students are expected to use laptops in class and to produce written assignments.
-Reviewing essay drafts on smartphones will not be acceptable.
-Class and supplementary materials will be available on Google Classroom.
+All students are expected to use laptops (or at least tablets with a keyboard) in class to produce written assignments.
+Using smartphones to do such work is not acceptable.

 All students are urged to keep the set deadlines for submission of assignments.
 Failure to meet the assigned deadlines will result in a lower grade and no feedback.